BerkBelhan/SimonGame/README.md

 # SimonGame
-Simon Game in HTML, CSS, JavaScript
+Simon Game in HTML, CSS, JavaScript.
+This is from a Web Development Course to have a deep understanding of jQuery.